chinamike65/hugo-tuolesi/content/book3/book3en.md

 7

 Venerable Atisha passed the "Lamp for the Path to Enlightenment" to Master Dromtönpa.
-At that time, the venerable passed it to him in secret, and Dromtönpa asked inexplicably, "Why did the venerable teach the secrets to others?
-The mantra, and teach me the order of the path?"
-The Venerable replied, "Besides you, I have not found anyone to whom can entrust this Dharma!"
-This shows the importance and splendor of the "Lamp for the Path to Enlightenment", and it also indicates that it is the origin that Master Dromtönpa will spread the Dharma and benefit life in the future.
+At that time, the venerable passed it to him in secret, and Dromtönpa asked inexplicably, **"Why did the venerable teach the secrets to others?
+The mantra, and teach me the order of the path?"** The Venerable replied, "Besides you, I have not found anyone to whom can entrust this Dharma!"
+This shows the importance and splendor of the "Lamp for the Path to Enlightenment", and it also indicates that it is the origin of the saying that Master Dromtönpa will spread the Dharma and benefit life in the future.

 Later, Master Dromtönpa founded Radreng / Reting Monastery, established a Kadam School, spread the Dharma, and guided the practice according to the teachings of "Lamp for the Path to Enlightenment".
 Many people have achieved this.

-After the establishment of the Kadam School, Master Dromtönpa passed the "Lamp for the Path to Enlightenment" to Gonpawa, and Gonpawa passed it on to Yeshiba, and Yeshiba passed on Tamaba and Jechenpo, forming the Kadam Road.
-Sequential faction.
+After the establishment of the Kadam School, Master Dromtönpa passed the "Lamp for the Path to Enlightenment" to Gonpawa, and Gonpawa passed it on to Yeshiba, and Yeshiba passed on Tamaba and Jechenpo, forming the Kadam School.

-Dromtönpa also passed on the order of the path to Shi Owa, who passed on to Chayuwa, and later formed the Taoist order of the Kadam Professor School.
+Dromtönpa also passed on the order of the path to Shi Owa, who passed on to Chayuwa, and later formed the order of the path of the **Kadam Professor School.**

 Master Tsongkhapa received the lineages of these two schools from the great siddhi of Lodha, Namkha Gyaltsen.
-Master Namkha Gyaltsen was very accomplished and had received the deep teachings of Vajra Hand Bodhisattva himself.
+Master Namkha Gyaltsen was very accomplished and had received these deep teachings from Vajra Hand Bodhisattva himself.

 In addition, Master Tsongkhapa also obtained the lineage of the Kadampa school from the Dharma Khenpo Dharma Protector of Tsaku Monastery, which was passed on by Dromtönpa to Potoba, and from Potoba to Sharaba.